Top Production Mistakes: Part 2

 Stereo Balance

+When you pan channels in different directions without justification, you increase the chances of having an unbalanced combined output.
+This can cause problems when you have the master or group effects (effects inserted on a stereo mix) that process the left and right channels individually.
 The best way to judge if your left and right channels are balanced is by looking at the built-in meters.
-It’s a no-brainer.
+It's a no-brainer.
 The two green bars represent the left and right channels, respectively.
 Keep an eye on individual channel metering, but most importantly, on your master channel.
 The image below shows that the left channel is significantly louder than the right one in my mix.
-If you’re sustaining a reading like this on your master channel for more than a moment, you should have a look at your individual channels and fix the offset.
+If you're sustaining a reading like this on your master channel for more than a moment, you should have a look at your channel and fix the offset.

 Mono Compatibility

-You’d have a problem if your lead would sound like the one in example 2.
-This is because different voices of the synth phase in ways that cause certain frequencies to be multiplied and others to be attenuated or eliminated.
+You'd have a problem if your lead would sound like the one in example 2.
+This is because different voices of the synth phase are used in ways that cause specific frequencies to be multiplied and others to be attenuated or eliminated.
 So, mono compatibility is an important step to get into the habit of checking.
 For more information on how to treat phasing, visit our article on Healthy Phase Relationships.
+Note that the reason sub-frequencies are kept mono and central is mono compatibility issues.
+This way, if anything is distorted on a summed live system, you know it's not the sub!

-As you start paying more attention to level meters and analyzers in your DAW, you’ll realize how volatile they are.
-Often times, signals that sound like they are at a consistent volume are actually fluctuating a lot.
-When a mix is brought to mastering, too much variation in level will cause the limiter and compressor to work harder then they should have to in certain parts of the arrangement and not work hard enough in other parts.
+As you pay more attention to level meters and analyzers in your DAW, you'll realize how volatile they are.
+Often, signals that sound at a consistent volume fluctuate a lot.
+When a mix is brought to mastering, too much variation in level will cause the limiter and compressor to work harder than they should have in certain parts of the arrangement and not work hard enough in other regions.
 When too much signal is fed into these plug-ins, they will distort.
-And, the only way to properly mend this distortion is by adjusting the overall mix, which the mastering engineer can request if he/she desires.
-If you want more information on why it is important to stabilize the levels of your different channels, you can check my article Maximizing Loudness.
+And the only way to properly mend this distortion is by adjusting the overall mix, which the mastering engineer can request if they desire.
+If you want more information on why it is essential to stabilize the levels of your different channels, you can check my article, Maximizing Loudness.
+To demonstrate my point, here is a processed snare followed by the original.
+The two sounds are outputting at the same level in Lumit, but the first one sounds louder than the second.
+This is because a freeware saturator and a compressor/expander are processing it.
+What I'm trying to show is that at the same level of reading in your DAW, there is still a margin of how loud the sounds are perceived.
+Because of this, it's essential to keep the level in SoundBridge as consistent as possible.
+You can get pretty far with that before you start damaging the sound.